 SWIB is probably best known for its management of the Wisconsin Retirement System (WRS) trust funds.
 Today, the WRS is among the best-funded and best-managed public pension systems in the world thanks in large part to the work of SWIB.
 As a world-class investment organization, SWIB works to bring a disciplined, prudent, and innovative approach to the investments made for the WRS.
 But success does not come by chance.
 It takes a strong organizational strategy, leadership, and award-winning staff to ensure SWIB remains an agile and integrated organization that adds value to the funds it manages.

 SWIB has a long history of being an industry leader among institutional investors innovating to meet challenging financial markets.
 Since its founding, SWIB's investment strategy has become more complex.
 Starting with the simple investments in bonds, mortgages and some stocks in the early years, SWIB has been a leader in developing strategies designed to ensure a strong financial future for retirement system beneficiaries.
 In addition to being a leader in investing in equities, SWIB became one of the first pension funds to include a private placements investment program in 1965.
 In 1989, international markets were added, and the world was opened to the Investment Board.
 In 1995, SWIB again moved to the forefront by moving into developing countries as former communist states in eastern Europe were opening their borders and their economies.
 In 1999, it was a new venture capital program focused on Wisconsin and the Midwest.
 More recently, SWIB established global portfolios, added leverage, hedge funds, and more.

 In 2021, SWIB celebrated its 70th anniversary.
 Click here to read more about SWIB's 70th anniversary.

 ACHIEVEMENTS & RECOGNITION

 Throughout its history, SWIB has earned awards and recognition from industry publications and staff.
-Most recently, in 2021, the financial industry again took notice of the hard work, success, and innovation of SWIB staff.
-SWB was recognized with two industry honors - Team of the Year and Partnership of the Year - at the 4th Annual Institutional Investor Allocators' Choice Awards.
+Most recently, in 2023, the financial industry again took notice of the hard work, success, and innovation of SWIB's Board of Trustees.
+SWIB was recognized with the Board of the Year Award at the 6th Annual Institutional Investor Allocators' Choice Awards.